Program Goals & Outcomes

 Through the School of Management's commitment to excellence in teaching and mentoring, it will develop students who:

 Lead others to do the same.

-The below set of Intended Educational Outcomes apply to the MBA degree program.
-These outcomes directly support the strategic vision and Institutional goals of the university, and in turn, the institution's Mission Statement.
+The below set of Intended Educational Outcomes apply to the traditional undergraduate BA programs and the adult degree completion BS program.
+These Intended Educational Outcomes directly support the Strategic Vision Elements and Institutional Goals document of the university, and in turn, the institution's Mission Statement.

-- Ability to Drive and Foster Change and Innovation
+- Ability to understand and adapt to change and innovation

 Assessment: Concordia University has embarked upon a university-wide assessment program.
 This program is ongoing and is expected to be functioning and accessible in late 2010 early 2011.
 In conjunction with this university-wide effort, the School of Management continues to vigorously refine and revise the SOM outcomes assessment program, the comprehensive tools for tracking assessment results, as well as the impending implementation of student portfolios.
 Our assessment programs include direct student feedback, end of course student evaluations, formal classroom evaluations, Alumni surveys, periodic advisory board input, and the administration of the ETS Field Test (www.ets.com) as an exit examination for all our graduate and undergraduate business students.